Yasir-77/Devops-Learning/Bash Scripting/Notes/README.md

 greet
 ```
-The out putput of the script will be the same as above.
+The putput of the script will be the same as above.
 The difference is:

 $# - Checks the number of arguments passed to the function.
 If no arguments are passed, it prompts the user for their name.
 If an argument is passed, it uses the argument as the name.
 This flexibility allows the function to work both interactively (with read) and with pre-supplied arguments.